 How to Set Up Chrome Browser in Kiosk Mode on Android Devices

-Mobile devices have rapidly replaced bulky desktops and even laptops, thanks to their extremely handy hardware and equivalently work-friendly software.
 As enterprises invest heavily in mobile transformation, it is important to provide the mobile devices used for work with applications that employees need and love.

 Google Chrome Browser – the Most Popular Across All Devices

-Google Chrome is one of the most preferred desktop browsers, with a market share of 67.66%, and the popularity of the browser doesn’t end here.
-Google Chrome also enjoys a fair share of preference and popularity on mobile devices.
 According to Statcounter, Google Chrome is used by more than 61% of mobile users.
-This means that not just the employees but also the majority of the user’s and customers are familiar with Google Chrome and prefer it over any other browser.
+This means that not just the employees but also the majority of the users and customers are familiar with Google Chrome and prefer it over any other browser.

-• Devices used by the frontline employees and delivery executives making utilize of web apps accessible on Google Chrome
+• Devices used by frontline employees and delivery executives making utilize of web apps accessible on Google Chrome

 • Devices deployed as public interaction in waiting areas like airports, guest visitor waiting areas, and hotel function lounges